AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex3.md

 ![Data Ingestion](./images/home.png)

-Before you continue, you need to select your own **sandbox**.
+Before you continue, you need to select a **sandbox**.
+The sandbox to select is named **Module 2 - Data Ingestion**.
 You can do this by clicking the text **Production Prod** in the blue line on top of your screen.

 ![Data Ingestion](./images/sb1.png)